 When you arrive in the EU you will need to enter through a travellers' point of entry, where your pet will undergo documentary and identity checks by the local authorities.

 If you already have a pet insurance policy, check to see if overseas travel is covered as standard.
 If not, contact your insurer to see if you can add it as an extra benefit.

-If you cannot add it to your policy, or you are looking for a new policy, you can compare pet travel insurance here.
 It’s well worth shopping around to make sure you find a policy that suits your pet but also one at an affordable price.